siberianfox/g2wiki/JSON-Details.md

 Responses are wrapped in a response body and include a footer.
 Requests and responses are a single line of text terminated by CR, LF or CR/LF depending on the board configuration settings ($ec, $el).
 Requests and responses can be up to 256 characters long but are generally much shorter. <br>

-The footer contains a 4 element array:
+The footer contains a 3 element array:

 	Element  | Notes
 	-------|-------------------------
-	array_ID/version | Initially set to 1.
+	array_ID/version | Initially set to 3 to indicate line mode communications.
 This number identifies the array and version for the parser.
-It will be incremented if protocol changes are made that would affect hosts/clients status_code | 0 means the command executed `OK`.
+It will be incremented if protocol changes are made that would affect hosts/clients, or is 2 if in character mode communications status_code | 0 means the command executed `OK`.
 All others are exceptions.
-See [Status Codes](https://github.com/synthetos/TinyG/wiki/TinyG-Status-Codes) for details.
+See [Status Codes](Status-Codes) for details.
 	RX_received | Indicates how many characters were removed from the serial RX buffer to process this command.
 This allows the host to keep a running total of the bytes available in the TinyG RX buffer.
 The RX buffer starts with 254 bytes free.
 The terminating `<LF>` or `<CR>` counts as a byte. checksum | A hashcode checksum for the line; typically 4 digits but may be anything from 1 to 4 digits.
 The checksum is generated for the JSON line up to but not including the comma preceding the checksum itself.
 I.e, the comma is where the nul termination would exist.
 The checksum is computed as a [Java hashcode](http://en.wikipedia.org/wiki/Java_hashCode(\)) from which a modulo 9999 is taken to limit the length to no more than 4 characters.
 See compute_checksum() in util.c for C code.